 - If you’re going old school and want to send a postcard back home, then you need to know about stamps and post offices

-- For snacks, picnics, bottled water etc., pop into one of the supermarkets, which also make sense for a little souvenir shopping if you’re thinking of chocolate and Mozart balls
+- For snacks, picnics, bottled water etc., pop into one of the supermarkets, who also make financial sense for a little souvenir shopping if you’re thinking of buying chocolate and Mozart balls (Mozartkugeln)

-- Finally, because I had to research this in a failed pursuit of an obscure Asiatic sauce, Vienna has a couple of Japanese food stores
+- Finally, because I had to research this in doomed pursuit of ingredients for an Asiatic sauce, Vienna has a couple of Japanese food stores